crypto-org-chain/chain-docs/docs/chain-details/module_bank.md

 The `bank` module maintains the state of two primary objects:

 - Account balances by address;
-- Total supply of tokens of the chain
+- Total supply of tokens on the chain

 `bank` module tracks and provides query support for the total supply of all assets used in the application.
 It also supports token transfer functionalities.
 Specifically, the total supply is updated whenever a token is: